softrunapp/fastsnack/README.md

 # FastSnack
 [![](https://jitpack.io/v/softrunapp/fastsnack.svg)](https://jitpack.io/#softrunapp/fastsnack)

-Android FastSnack Library as snackbar
+Android FastSnack library as snackbar

 Quickly show snakbar in the application and apply default values for it.